limyuxin/PBCSI/Lecture_2/Lecture_note.md

 6. There should be a .cpp file which created by the tutor.Open it with the `Dev C++` you downloaded just now.
 7. Compile and run it with the shortcut key `F11`.
-8. Get back to the GitHub desktop, seek for the tab current branch`on top.
+8. Get back to the GitHub desktop, seek for the tab `current branch`on top.
 9. Click it and ,`new branch`, type your name, then `create branch`.
 >WARNING : Check your current branch everytime when you try to edit something
->Futher explaination will be in the future.
+>Futher explaination will be in the future

+>Only make any changes in your branch.

-10. Get back to the `DEV C++`
+10. Get back to the `DEV C++`.

  Below the line
 ```
 cout<<"Welcome to PBCSI""<<endl;